planet-nine-app/sessionless/README.md

 #### Want to learn more?

-There are links to more reading below, and some videos coming soon.
+There are links to more reading [for devs], and [for ux'ers], and some videos coming soon.

 #### A brief note from zach-planet-nine